Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 25 Februari 2025 12.25.57 UTC
+- WIB: Selasa, 25 Februari 2025 13.34.03 UTC
-- WITA: Selasa, 25 Februari 2025 13.25.57 UTC
+- WITA: Selasa, 25 Februari 2025 14.34.03 UTC
-- WIT: Selasa, 25 Februari 2025 14.25.57 UTC
+- WIT: Selasa, 25 Februari 2025 15.34.03 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: nature
+Kategori: friendship